 Most animal studies evaluate repair with histology and not with radiographs or MRI making assessment of subchondral bone sclerosis difficult and subjective.
-Sclerosis of the subchondral bone has been postulated as an initiating event in the development of osteoarthritis.^{31-33} It should be restated that the animal model studies are limited to 1 year duration so the long-term presence or consequences of this subchondral bone sclerosis on the microfracture repair tissue or clinical outcome of the patient is not evident.
+Sclerosis of the subchondral bone has been postulated as an initiating event in the development of osteoarthritis.31-33 It should be restated that the animal model studies are limited to 1 year duration so the long-term presence or consequences of this subchondral bone sclerosis on the microfracture repair tissue or clinical outcome of the patient is not evident.

 Figure 3 Histologic appearance of a microfracture-treated defect on the medial femoral condyle, 12 months after surgery.
 The fibrocartilage is well adhered to the surrounding normal cartilage tissue and to the underlying, protruding new subchondral bone.
+(Reproduced with permission from Frisbie DD, et al. Vet Surg 1999;28(4):242-255.)

 Microfracture by definition is fracturing of the subchondral bone, and the results of subchondral bone sclerosis or central osteophyte formation might be anticipated knowing the natural course of healing following microfracture of cancellous subchondral bone.
-Trabecular microfractures of the femoral head, spine, patella, acetabulum have been studied since the 1960s.34 These naturally occurring microfractures heal with woven bone microcallous.
+Trabecular microfractures of the femoral head, spine, patella, acetabulum have been studied since the 1960s.
+These naturally occurring microfractures heal with woven bone microcallous.
 It is reasonable to presume that penetration of the subchondral plate with a microfracture awl to gain access to bone marrow elements stimulates a similar bone repair response.
 What circumstances lead to an overexuberant reaction with resultant central osteophyte formation is not clear.
-Bone repair/regeneration is complex and is influenced by many factors including age, mechanical and cellular environment, bone mineral content, and genetics.^{34,35} There are also differences in the response of cells to mechanical loading and this too might influence if cells in the superclot differentiate down osteogenic or chondrogenic lineages.^{33,36} The ability of progenitor cells to differentiate into osteogenic or chondrogenic cells lines should be remembered and investigated simultaneously when developing technologies for augmentation of microfracture.
+Bone repair/regeneration is complex and is influenced by many factors including age, mechanical and cellular environments, bone mineral content, and genetics.
+34,35 There are also differences in the response of cells to mechanical loading and this too might influence cells in the superclot to differentiate down osteogenic or chondrogenic lineages.
+The ability of progenitor cells to differentiate into osteogenic or chondrogenic cells lines should be remembered and investigated simultaneously when developing technologies for augmentation of microfracture.